 When my daughter was 13, we re-did her bedroom to give her a teenage look.
 She picked out modern furniture from Ikea, lovely bedding and fun art that perfectly matched her style.
-It’s now 3 years later and my son is almost 14.
-The other day he came to me and said, “You guys owe me a new room.
-Sissy got a new room when she was 13 and I’m almost 14 with the same room I had when I was little.”
+Six years later my teenage son, now 16, pointed out, “You guys owe me a new room.
+Sissy got a new room when she was 13 and I’m 16 with the same room I had when I was little.”

 My son felt we were being unfair to him by not redoing his room at exactly the same age as we did his sister’s.
 So, on Saturday night we went out and picked out his new room.
 We haven’t made the purchases yet, but the process is started!
 I didn’t think of the timing as being unfair, but that is certainly my son’s perception.

 You, no doubt, have employees who notice the little (or big) things just like my son.
 This means you must take care to be fair and to be perceived as fair, particularly when it comes to performance feedback.

 I remember managing a contact center and having an employee say to me, “Tammy does the exact same thing, yet the supervisor doesn’t take off points for her.
 I may not have a bubbly tone like Tammy, but I’m good with customers.”
 The employee was referring to the point distribution on her quality monitoring form versus Tammy’s points.
 Employees often came into my office to have discussions that were in one way or another just like this one.
 The problem was my people didn’t feel the supervisors were being fair.
 That was a problem.